jadecobra/python_tdd_exercises/source/IndentationError.rst

 Solve the IndentationError for functions
 ----------------------------------------

-let us add more tests, this time indentation errors with functions *noting the difference in spacing*
+add more tests, this time indentation errors with functions *noting the difference in spacing*

 RED: make it fail
 ^^^^^^^^^^^^^^^^^